 A good source for RPi hardware is Adafruit.com.

 The RPi outputs composite video and HDMI.
 Lets start with HDMI.
 If you have an HDMI ready monitor (or TV) just connect it with an HDMI cable to the RPi and you are all set.
 If you have a monitor with DVI input you can purchase an HDMI to DVI cable to go between the RPi and your monitor.
 Note: There are a number of DVI interface configurations (DVI-I, DVI-D etc.) make sure your cable is compatible with your monitor’s input.

 Now we get serious.

-The RPi has no operating system, it is loaded from a micro SD card.
-You will need an 8 to 32 GB micro SD card with NOOBS, or Raspbian loaded on it.
-NOOBS is easy to load or can be purchased on an SD card.
+The RPi has no operating system.
+The OS image is loaded from a micro SD card.
+You will need an 8 to 32 GB micro SD card with Raspbian loaded on it.
 Instructions are here.
-If you follow that page and this one.
-The current NOOBS onlly contains the Raspbian Distro (distribution) of Linux.
-Install it when the screen appears on the RPi.
-You’ll end up with a the RPi’s Raspbian GUI on your monitor.
+I recommend you install the full Raspbian image rather than NOOBS.

-I tested this with a 16 GB card formatted with SD Formatter on a Win 7 machine and populated with the prescribed drag and drop.
+I tested this with a 16 GB card formatted as FAT32 with SD Formatter on a Win 7 machine and imaged it with Win32DiskImager.

 * USB Soundcard

 The RPi only has audio output so a soundcard is needed.
 There are a pile of cheap USB soundcards.
 You do not need anything fancy.
 I am using the SYBA SD-CM-UAUD USB Stereo Audio Adapter.
 Ed Valasek (K3HTK), more on Ed later, is using the Sabrent AU-MMSA.

 The RPi/s USB ports are too close together to accept a sound card USB adapter so you will need a hub or a USB extension.